Crown Castle – 2022 Insider Information

-- 16% of Crown Castle towers are leased or subleased or operated and managed for an initial period of 32 years (through May 2037) under master leases, subleases or other agreements with Sprint.
+- Approximately 15% of Crown Castle towers are leased or subleased or operated and managed for an initial period of 32 years (through May 2037) under master leases, subleases or other agreements with Sprint which has merged with T-Mobile and will be consolidated.
 Crown Castle does have the option to purchase in 2037 all (but not less than all) of the leased and subleased Sprint towers from Sprint for approximately $2.3 billion.

 The increase in towers site rental revenues was impacted by the following items, inclusive of straight-line accounting: tenant additions across their entire portfolio (tenant additions were influenced by tenants’ ongoing efforts to improve network quality and capacity) renewals or extensions of tenant contracts, escalations and non-renewals of tenants’ contracts.